Last updated on October 20, 2023

 The dial had to be large enough and clear enough for a pilot to tell the time in varying conditions.
 Early in the war, it became clear that white on a black background is more legible than black on a white background.
 This observation led to military watches adopting this highly legible format

-The crown was over-sized to allow the pilot to wind the watch whilst wearing leather flying gloves.
+The crown was oversized to allow the pilot to wind the watch whilst wearing leather flying gloves.

 In the early days, most First World War aircraft only flew during daylight so luminous dials were not required.
 However, as the war progressed night missions became more common and luminous dials were required so that pilots could monitor fuel consumption and navigate in the dark.
 The watches were distributed in both luminous and non-luminous versions and this was normally printed on the dial.
 Of the surviving cockpit watches, the non-luminous version seems to be more common.

 The Mark IV.A dials were branded with the maker’s name and the specifications that it met.
 For example, ‘non-luminous, H Williamson London, 8 DAYS, Mark IV.A, No 2367AC’.
-The Mark V watches did not carry manufacturer’s names to the dial.
+The Mark V watches did not carry the manufacturer’s names on the dial.
 However, they are identified by the letter codes assigned to each manufacturer.
 The codes were Zenith (CB), Omega (BB), Doxa (BE), Electa (BK), Octavia (BG), Moser (CC), Record (BH) and Invicta (BD).
 Typically, the movements were still branded with the manufacturer’s name.
 The cast majority of the Mark V watches used a 30-hour movement.
 However, I have seen some Mark V watches listed as having an 8-day movement, an example is in The British Museum’s watch collection.
 Perhaps, there was a transition period between the Mark IV.A and the Mark V, where the 8-day movement was used before they adopted a 30-hour standard.

 One of the reasons cockpit watches have individual serial numbers on the dial is to record which pilot was allocated the watch.
 This could be noted in the pilot’s pay book so if the cockpit watch was not returned their pay could be docked.